4Lajf/amq-scripts/README.md

 - Every milisecond while the buzzer is not muted will add to your score.
 Person with the lowest score wins.
 Bascially a reaction speed contest instead of speed typing / shortcut memorization like quickdraw.

 ---
+### amqStylePoints.user.js
+- Awards additional "style points" (on the right side of your score in leaderboard) if you are the fastest one to get the answer right.

+---
 ### amqHotkeyFunctions.js
 - Slightly altered Hotkey Functions plugin to nicely work with multiple input boxes on Song Artist mode